 We are committed to not excluding a young person from Hythe House Support because they exhibit difficult behaviour.
-We encourage our carers to actively promote change through behavioural and social programmes and have a thorough understanding "the needs behind the behaviour" for each child.
+We encourage our carers to actively promote change through behavioural and social programmes and have a thorough understanding "the needs behind the behaviour" for each child by providing ongoing training to our carers.